Dog Kennel & Daycare Soundproofing

 Lots of dog owners feel some sense of guilt at leaving their best friends home alone all afternoon.
 Sometimes it’s nice to let our dogs socialize with other dogs when we’re away at work for the day.
 It’s no wonder, then, that the popularity of doggy daycare has exploded over the past decade or more.
 It’s great for their social skills, but is it great for their ears?

-Too much noise can be harmful to the pups and sour your relationships with the neighbors.
+Too much noise can be harmful to the pups and sour your relationships with the neighbors due to barking noise.
 Excess noise isn’t ideal for any of us.
-Learning how to soundproof a dog kennel is a good way to keep everyone in your orbit happy and healthy.
+Learning how to soundproof a dog kennel/dog crate is a good way to keep everyone in your orbit happy and healthy.

 Why a soundproof dog kennel is important